julienmjaquet/web_scraping_tutorial/tutorial.md

 This tutorial was originally written for a bachelor course at the University of Fribourg, Switzerland, on November 2024. <br/>

 For the purpose of this tutorial, we are going to retrieve data from Wikipedia.
-More specifically, we are going to retrieve data on all [Swiss municipalities](https://de.wikipedia.org/wiki/Liste_Schweizer_Gemeinden). <br/>
+More specifically, we are going to retrieve data on all [Swiss municipalities](https://de.wikipedia.org/wiki/Liste_Schweizer_Gemeinden) and their associated personalities. <br/>
 <br/>
 Before starting any automatic retrieval of data from a web page, one should always read the ["robots.txt" file](https://en.wikipedia.org/robots.txt) and **follow its instructions**.
 In our example, it reads as follows: <br/>
 > "*[...]
 There are a lot of pages on this site, and there are some misbehaved spiders out there that go _way_ too fast.
 If you're irresponsible, your access to the site may be blocked.*" <br/>